ratkingsminion/simple-behaviour-tree/README.md

 * Race - Execute all the children at once until one of them succeeds or all of them fail
 * RandomSelector - Randomly select a child and execute it

-Composite nodes always need a call to End() in the hierarchy (see above).
+Composite nodes always need a call to End() in the hierarchy (see example above).

 ## Decorator Nodes